dhemery/DHE-Modules/modules/curve-sequencer.md

     not *voltage.*

 - **MODE:**
-    Selects what the step generates:
+    Selects what kind of envelope stage this step generates:

     - _CURVE_ mode
         generates a curve